Lillian Bassman: Career

+Bassman was featured in the 2010 Swedish Halle of Femmes book, Hall of Femmes: Lillian Bassman, and even after her death her work has been exhibited internationally.

 Bassman died on February 13, 2012, at age 94.

 Personal life

 She first met her future husband, photographer Paul Himmel (born 1914), at Coney Island at age six.
 They met again at 13, and started living together when she was 15.
 They were married in 1935, and had two children.
 Himmel died in 2009 after 73 years of marriage.